 When decorating with mirrors, there's really no such thing as too big.
 The bigger your mirror, the more of the room it reflects, and the bigger your room looks.
 So, really, big mirrors are a great option.

 Try placing a framed floor-length mirror on one wall and using it as a focal point for your decorating scheme.

-One of the only real rules there are when decorating with mirrors is to be aware of its placement– keep in mind what it will be reflecting.
-You don’t want to hang a mirror only to find that you can now see the toilet from your living room when your bathroom door is open.
+One of the only real rules there are when decorating with mirrors is to be aware of what it's reflecting.
+You don't want to hang a mirror only to find that you can now see the toilet from your living room when your bathroom door is open.

 Make sure it's reflecting a window, a wall, a piece of art, or something else you'll enjoy looking at.

 Mirrors are particularly useful in really narrow areas, like tiny bathrooms or skinny hallways.
 They give the illusion of spaciousness, making the area appear a lot wider than it really is.

 If your apartment's bathroom mirror is small– like a single medicine cabinet– you may want to hang more mirrors above the toilet or on the opposite wall to make the room look a bit less cramped.

 Entryways are a really common spot for mirrors.

 Why?
 Decorators agree that they have a welcoming effect, probably because they reflect the light in the room, which will naturally make any entryway brighter.

 If you love mirrors but don't want to spend a lot more money for a huge one, opt instead for arranging several smaller ones in a gallery style along one wall.